 Accumulate over Grades 9, 10, 11 and the first semester of Grade 12, a minimum grade point average of 3.7 on a 4.0 scale or be in the top 10% of their class.

 Complete (or will complete) the curricular requirements for a standard diploma.

 Achieve a 27 composite score on the ACT or 1220 combined reading and mathematics score on the SAT 1.
 The ACT or SAT 1 must have been taken on a national test date.

-Names are submitted by each public and private high school and are due by March 3, 2014.
-Log into the School District Reporting Site and submit the names of qualifying seniors for your high school.
-(Please note: login and access to the School District Reporting Site is organized within each district.)
+Names are submitted by each public and private high school.
+Due dates will be communicated to school counselors.
+Log into the Oklahoma Education Single Sign-On and submit the names of qualifying seniors for your high school.
+(Please note: login and access to the Oklahoma Education Single Sign-On is organized within each district.)

 You will need to report via the Single Sign On System even if you do not have any qualifying seniors.
 All high schools must report to ensure all students are recognized that have met the requirements mentioned above.

 Timmie L. Spangler, Director of Gifted and Talented Education